🐾

 Chihuahua Breeding, Pregnancy & Puppy Weight Tracking Guide

-Adult Chihuahua held gently for size reference
+Adult Chihuahua shown gently for size and body structure reference

 Chihuahua Pregnancy Overview